sigboe/SteamCMD/README.md

 ### Parameters

+* `-i` Interactive mode for terminal, `-t` I think this one mainly makes things look proper.
 * `--name steamcmd` -This is a useful name, you may pick another.
 If you don't pick a name a random name will be generated.
 * `-e PGID` for for GroupID - see below for explanation
 * `-e PUID` for for UserID - see below for explanation